luis-developer-08/yui_web/README.md

 export default MyComponent;
 ```

+### 🚀 Smart Behavior

+-   Automatically prevents duplicate folder nesting.
+-   Opens the newly created file in your default editor.
+-   Ensures the correct folder placement, whether using flags or specifying the path.

+---

 This command ensures that components are placed in the correct directory and prevents overwriting existing files.
 It also automatically opens the newly created file for editing.